Aaron-Bopp/TIM/40_Evergreens/Repeatedly failing and fixing it gives you the right to make bad decisions.md

 ---
 created: 2021-10-23
 aliases:
   - A bad decision for a beginner is not the same a bad decision for an expert
-tags: evergreen
+tags: node/evergreen
 sr-due: 2021-10-31
 sr-interval: 1
 sr-ease: 230